The 7 Richest Horse Races in the World

 It’s a weight-for-age allowance race with a $600,000 entry fee and The Everest is run on turf.
 It is also the world’s richest flat turf horse racing event.

 Redzel won the first two renewals for Kerrin McEvoy and trainers Peter & Paul Snowden, with Chris Waller saddling two of the three winners since – Yes Yes Yes and Nature Strip.
-Classique Legend won in 2020 – with all five Everest winners trained in Australia.
+Classique Legend won in 2020 marking McEnvoy’s third win, but since then, jockey Craig Williams has picked up two of the four victories.

 Maximum Security, Mishriff and Emblem Road won the first three Saudi Cups – the latter causing a major shock when scoring for Saudi-trainer Mitab Almulawah.